Utilora

 Transitioning to privacy-first tools requires a deliberate approach.
 Start with the highest-risk tools—those handling financial data, health information, or sensitive communications—and evaluate alternatives.

 For note-taking and document creation, look for tools that store data locally or offer end-to-end encrypted sync.
-The best privacy-first options provide easy migration paths so you're never locked in.
+Email providers vary dramatically; providers that use zero-knowledge encryption offer fundamentally different protections than those that merely promise not to look.

 The Trade-offs Are Real but Manageable